Josh-Wickens/football-reactions/README.md

 ## Home Page

 - The home page features the most followed profiles so that a user can see who other people are following and access profiles which are populer with others.
-- Most active profiles so that users can see who the most active profiles are so that they can follow them to have content in their feed which is more regular than other profiles.
+- Most active profiles is a feature to allow other users to see which the most active profiles are, so that they can follow them to have content in their feed which is more regular than other profiles.
-- Contains general posts from everybody so that they can see what everyone is posting.
+- Contains general posts from everybody.
+For new users this will provide an insight as to what other users regularly post about (this helps with the new user goal), and for current users they can see what is currently trending (current user goal).

 ![Home Page](/src/assets/homepage.png)